Skip to main content

 What is linking?

 When a torrent has the same data as another torrent but a different name, you could theoretically seed both torrents by copying the file and renaming it, but this isn't practical—you have to store the data twice even though it's identical.
 Linking is an alternative to copying that lets two file names point to the same underlying data on disk.
-There are two types of links: symlinks and hardlinks. cross-seed uses hardlinks by default, but you can switch to using symlinks depending on your setup.
+There are three types of links: symlinks, hardlinks, and reflinks. cross-seed uses hardlinks by default.

 Should I set up linking?

-You don't need to set up linking with the default settings.
-However, you will need to set up linking in order to enable the more advanced/looser matching strategies such as partial matching or data-based matching.
+You don't need to set up linking with the matchMode: "strict".
+However, you will need to set up linking in order to enable the more complete matching strategies such as partial matching or if you want to use data-based matching.
 When linking is enabled, all injected torrents will be linked, even perfect matches.

 Setting up linking